 1. Try a working bee

 What better excuse to have a barbecue than with a working bee?
 Get family, friends, neighbours and co-workers together to turn mundane jobs into an afternoon of fun (and toil).
-Get them painting bedrooms, polishing decks or hammering shelves—while you repay them with a drink and a snag.
+Get them painting bedrooms, polishing decks or hammering shelves—while you repay them with a drink and a BBQ.

 2. Check out display homes